janimm/RealDash-extras/RealDash-CAN/realdash-can-protocol.md

 &nbsp;
 ## **The *55* frame**

-In addition, there is a *Text Extension Frame* that allows easy transfer of text from device to RealDash.
+The *Text Extension Frame* allows easy transfer of text from device to RealDash.
 The text payload in this frame must be UTF8 compatible string terminated by 0-byte.
 A text extension frame contains one, and only one text string.
 It always consumes the entire frame.

     RealDash CAN '55' text extension frame:
     4 bytes - 0x55,0x33,0x22,0x11
     4 bytes - CAN frame id number (32bit little endian value)
     # bytes - text in UTF8 format, including null-terminator

+&nbsp;
+## **The *67* config frame**

+Sending of config frames can be enabled from connection settings of RealDash CAN protocol.
+After connection is established, RealDash will send two config frames to CAN bus containing current CAN settings.

+    RealDash CAN '67' config frame for CAN speed:
+    5 bytes - 0x67,0x33,0x22,0x02,0x15
+    1 bytes - CAN speed: 0x01 = 20000, 0x02 = 50000, 0x03 = 100000, 0x04 = 125000, 0x06 = 500000, 0x07 = 800000, 0x08 = 1000000
+    4 bytes - CRC32 checksum (32bit little endian value)

+&nbsp;

+    RealDash CAN '67' config frame for CAN mode:
+    4 bytes - 0x67,0x33,0x22,0x01,0x15
+    1 bytes - CAN mode: 0x11 = normal, 0x12 = loopback, 0x13 = silent, 0x14 = loopback silent
+    4 bytes - CRC32 checksum (32bit little endian value)

 &nbsp;
 ## **Writing CAN frames from RealDash to device**